sathish7196/user-pdf-report/README.md

 1) Clone the repo

-2) Install the project using ‘npm install’
+2) Install the project using ‘npm install’ and run using 'npm start'

 3)Find the file -> sampleInputData.json